 Choosing the Right Plasticizer for PVC: A Comprehensive Guide

-Plasticizers transform rigid PVC into flexible, workable materials by reducing intermolecular forces between polymer chains.
+Plasticizers — or plasticisers in PVC compounding — transform rigid PVC into flexible, workable materials by reducing intermolecular forces between polymer chains.
 Without these additives, PVC would be too brittle for applications like medical tubing, vinyl flooring, or cable insulation.

-The right plasticizer can make or break your PVC product.
+The right plasticizers in PVC can make or break your product.
 Choose wisely, and you get flexibility, durability, and regulatory compliance.
 Pick the wrong one, and you risk product failure, health concerns, or regulatory violations.

 image 2